noblethrasher/2616.OUT/README.md

 The express goal of this project is to realize a simple-to-use architectural framework that will last for [100 years](http://www.paulgraham.com/hundred.html).
 This is not  hubris, because:

 1. The design is already done and articulated in the form of RFC2616 ***and***
-2. RFC2616 is a manifestly successful specification, yet has not been modified much (it's only at version 1.1), even as it approaches it's 20th anniversary.
+2. RFC2616 is a manifestly successful specification, yet has not been modified much (it's only at version 1.1), even as it approaches its 20th anniversary.